Once she stood, professor Catherine Taylor brushed the dirt off her work pants and

 Catherine was firm in her belief that she had stepped off into the deep end, but …

-stone was too large to cover the small circle.
-However, the image of the star made
+was too large to cover the small circle.
+However, the image of the star made her smile when

-see the bones of her fingers through her skin.
-A warm sensation ran up and down
+bones of her fingers through her skin.
+A warm sensation ran up and down her spine and

 instinctually, she rotated the stone to the right.